Selena Gomez Looks Clingy As She Kisses The Weeknd In New Paris Photos

 “Gomez, 24, was practically hanging onto her new boyfriend before leaving him to finish his performances in Paris — where his ex Bella Hadid was staying as well.”

-Perhaps it was the fact The Weeknd performed at the H&M show where Bella walked the runway that had Selena getting a bit ‘handsy’ with her man, however, this isn’t the first time she was seen showing unreciprocated affection.
+Perhaps it was the fact The Weeknd performed at the H&M show where Bella walked the runway that had Selena getting a bit “handsy” with her man.
+However, this isn’t the first time she was seen showing unreciprocated affection.

 The initial images of Selena and The Weeknd kissing that graced the internet are also extremely telling.